MrRobinOfficial/Unity-Debugger/README.md

 <h1 align="center">uDebugger [Unity Engine]</h1>

-*Free and open-source developer console for Unity using C#, that allows you to create custom commands and customize the appearance of the console.
-With this tool, you can easily add support for custom commands and use preprocessor directives to specify which types of commands you want to use.*
+*Developer console for Unity using C#, that allows you to create custom commands and customize the appearance of the console.
+Easily add support for custom commands and use preprocessor directives to specify which types of commands you want to use.*

 <div align="center">